-The Company ended the quarter in review with a net increase in cash, before considering the effect of changes in the foreign exchange rates, in the amount of Php 574.5 mn.
-This was 12% higher than the net increase in cash as of end-March 2020 in the amount of Php 514.7 mn.
-Financing activities posted a net cash inflow as of end-March 2021, which was a reversal of the net cash outflow as of end-March 2021, which was a reversal of the net cash outflow as of end-March 2020.
-Reduced spending for operating activities (dropped by 6% YoY) further contributed to the expansion in cash level.
-The net increase in cash was tempered by the decline in cash inflows from investing activities (down by 41% YoY) during the quarter in review.
+The Company ended 2021 with a net increase in cash, before considering the effect of changes in the foreign exchange rates, in the amount of Php 761.6 mn.
+This was higher than the net increase in cash as of end-2020 in the amount of Php 462.8 mn.
+Operating activities posted a significantly higher net cash inflow as of end-2021.
+The net increase in cash was tempered by the decline in net cash inflows from investing activities (down by 13% YoY) and spending for financing activities as of end-2021.